 - AWS Plug-in for Veeam Backup & Replication

 An installer component that deploys services required for integration with Veeam Backup for AWS.

 - Veeam Backup for AWS appliance

-The main component that performs backup and restore operations in the Amazon EC2, RDS and EFS environments, as well as for the Amazon VPC configuration.
+The main component that performs backup and restore operations in the Amazon EC2, RDS, EFS and other AWS environments.